 You should notify your supervisor and Human Resources office as soon as possible after you decide to end your employment.
-As soon as you decide to commence retirement, you should also contact the HR Service Center at 1-888-825-5247 to request your Plan distribution election forms no earlier than 90 days before you want to start your benefits.
+But, you should also contact the HR Service Center to request your Plan distribution election forms no earlier than 90 days before you want to start your benefits.
 The HR Service Center will give you information about processing your distribution.